dreamsbit-chain/dbc-test-doc/docs/mainfeature_embddedcontract_blockreward.md

 ---

 # Block Reward
-- Block Reward provide a seamless ability to **modify blockReward for a miner**.
+- Block Reward provides a seamless ability to **modify blockReward for a miner**.
-- Block Reward provide a seamless ability to **mint the US2 Coins to the custody contract**.
+- Block Reward provides a seamless ability to **mint the US2 Coins to the custody contract**.
-- Block Reward can be modify **by only the US2 Operator**.
+- Block Reward can be modified **by only the US2 Operator**.
 - Block Reward contract is embedded from genesis.
 - Default Block Reward is **0**.